sequelize/sequelize/docs/upgrade-to-v4.md

 ### Breaking Changes

 - Node version: To use new ES2015 features, we now require at least Node 4.
 From now on, we will support all current LTS versions of Node.
 - The counter cache plugin, and consequently the counterCache option for associations has been removed.
-The same behaviour can be achieved using `afterCreate` and `afterDelete` hooks.
+The same behaviour can be achieved using `afterCreate` and `afterDestroy` hooks.
 - Removed MariaDB dialect.
 This was just a thin wrapper around MySQL, so using `dialect: 'mysql'` instead should work with no further changes
 - Removed default `REPEATABLE_READ` transaction isolation.
 The isolation level now defaults to that of the database.
 Explicitly pass the required isolation level when initiating the transaction.
 - Removed support for `pool: false`.
 To use a single connection, set `pool.max` to 1.